dib-lab/chill-filter/chill_filter_web/templates/guide.md

 chill-filter will sensitively detect the presence of large genomes (500kb and up) at sequencing depths as low as 0.1x.
 It searches your entire
-sample: it does not select a subset of the data set.
+sample: it does not select a subset of your data.

 The main value of chill-filter is that it is fast, sensitive, and _comprehensive_.
 Within the limits of the available reference database,